SetLinux/setlinux.github.io/_posts/2020-02-11-my-new-project.markdown

 ```

-There will be something similar to gobo's legacy system tree so that you can run binaries directly when downloading them without patching them and without any setup
+There will be something similar to gobo's legacy system tree so that you can run binaries directly when downloading them without patching them and without any setup.
-now this hierarchy will allow my package manager to be able to even install .deb packages or rpm packages into their own places easily
+now this hierarchy will allow my package manager to be able to even install .deb packages or rpm packages into their own places easily.

-## package manager abilities
+## Package manager abilities
-One other feature that the package manager will be able to do is for example
+One other feature that the package manager will be able to do is locking apps at using specific library versions.
-if you have two version of ``libA`` you can set one as being the default while lock some other application to use the other version
+so if you have two version of ``libA`` you can set one as being the default while lock some other application to use the other version.

-The package script format is going to  be lua so that it allows more options and easier to start working with,
+The package script format is going to  be lua so that it allows more options and easier to start working with.
-the PM(Package MANAGER) will be written in `rust` so that's memory safety for you
+the PM(Package MANAGER) will be written in `rust` so that's memory safety for you.
-there are other several reason I chose rust and I will discuss them in later posts
+there are other several reason I chose rust and I will discuss them in later posts.

 I will discuss also a couple of the challenges I had with writing the PM and I how
-I approached them in later posts
+I approached them in later posts.

-Now this has been a very very short introduction to what the distro aims to do , I hope it will reach it's goals :)
+Now this has been a very very short introduction to what the distro aims to do.
+I hope it will reach it's goals :)

-Thanks for your time reading , see you soon
+Thanks for your time reading
+see you soon